pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 After a few editions the contests fizzled out and paused, as fewer and fewer people were able to dedicate their time to its organization.
 The teachers became overwhelmed by the effects of Covid and remote schooling - and when they started regaining their footing - the war in Ukraine shocked everyone, including the educators and activists.

 Seeing how hard it is to imagine any kind of a positive future when in the present we are faced with wars, pandemics and the climate catastrophe, I doubled down on my belief that we really need examples of (hard-won) hope in fiction.
 I kept speaking with writers, journalists and filmmakers, who all faced very similar problems to the high school students we worked with.
-They struggled to imagine a tomorrow with a dramatic tension, even climate traumas - but hope and optimism at the same time.
+They struggled to imagine a tomorrow acknowledging dramatic tensions, even climate traumas - but  at the same time featuring hope and optimism.
 They needed examples - and our Story Hooks were just that, but the form wasn't approachable enough.
 A lot of people saw them as too general, or didn't understand the context of their communities, setups.
 They needed a different format, but I didn't quite understand what exactly - an anthology of example stories?
 More comprehensive writeups?

 In 2022 I visited Iceland and stayed in Reykjavik for some time, during which I had an opportunity to give a talk about Solarpunk to the local RPG community and the [Hakkavelin](https://hakkavelin.is/) hackerspace.
-There, I met [James Tomasino](https://tomasino.org/), a fellow hacker - and fiction writer with a lot of experience in role-playing and literary games, who ran projects such as [Cosmic Voyage](https://cosmic.voyage/) - a shared, semi-collaborative science fiction universe.
+There, I met [James Tomasino](https://tomasino.org/), a fellow hacker and fiction writer with a lot of experience in role-playing and literary games.
+He ran projects such as [Cosmic Voyage](https://cosmic.voyage/) - a shared, semi-collaborative science fiction universe.
 When I told him about the Story Hooks idea, he quickly realized their potential, being able to see them as "building blocks" for future stories - not just a list of "potential topics" of an anthology.

 Tomasino loved the Story Hooks so much he quickly suggested creating a podcast about them.
-With his audio and technical experience this wasn't as much of a workload as I initially thought, so we quickly started working.
+With his audio and technical experience this wasn't as much of a workload as I initially thought, so we started working pretty quickly.
 I shared all my notes, ideas and resources regarding each and every Prompt - and he reforged them into something not only accessible, but incredibly _appealing_.
-To this day I am absolutely impressed by the smoothess of his voice and the quality of each of the episodes, especially more emotional ones like [The Archivists](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-archivists).
+To this day I am absolutely impressed by the smoothness of his voice and the quality of each of the episodes, especially more emotional ones like [The Archivists](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-archivists).

 We were soon joined by another member of Hakkavelin, [Natalia Vish](https://nataliavish.com/) - an incredibly talented designer and illustrator, who created the set of logos and cover images for Solarpunk Prompts and generously licensed them under CC-BY-SA 4.0, so that they could be re-used as the podcast is translated or re-posted.